-Doctor of Musical Arts in Applied Music; Concentration in Applied Conducting
+Doctor of Musical Arts - Applied Music; Concentration in Applied Conducting

 The Doctor of Musical Arts degree in Applied Music, with concentrations in brass, conducting, percussion, piano, strings, voice and woodwinds, is intended for those musicians planning to work at the most advanced academic and professional levels of music.